haxtheweb/edtechjoker/draft-outline.md

 - DM me or the TA with **specific questions** you have have how to do **specific things** and we are happy to help

 # 4.2
-- type `npm run` which will list the commands you can run. _Almost every project_ responds to `npm start` or `npm run start`
-  - This should open up a browser window.
-Set your display up so these are side by side
-- Let's start digging through the code
-- This is not currently meeting brand guideance.
-Let's update that so that we can push this out and match the brand
-- if you nail the little stuff, the syntax, the small structures, minimizing CSS and HTML and JS written to complete tasks, then thinking in bigger and bigger structures is more natural.
-It's a big pattern.

 Now that we have some workflow and process down, let's start looking at a web component and building from juuust above nothing
-Quick deck: What is web components? https://docs.google.com/presentation/d/1cvM-4v745oQWcpX4M0ytFLQd_eIyaOJgUEgs4V6UFk0/edit?usp=sharing
+- Quick deck: What is web components? https://docs.google.com/presentation/d/1cvM-4v745oQWcpX4M0ytFLQd_eIyaOJgUEgs4V6UFk0/edit?usp=sharing

-## Code by numbers
+## Code by numbers (follow along, answering questions as we go)
 - Take this boilerplate: https://github.com/btopro/polaris-chip make a template for yourself
 - get this code cloned to your computer
 - follow along in class

-### Activity 10 min discussion
+- Currently this element supports a "title".
+The title property allows usage like follows: `<polaris-chip title="Cool"></polaris-chip>`
+- This will render the title with some styling.
+We need to expand this support linking
 - What properties could we add to make this support links?
-- What data type is this?
+- What data type should this be?
 - What are the steps required to do this?
 What needs accounted for / changed in code.
 - If we wanted to do an 'active' state that is for 'hover', focus and to draw attention by default, how could we do that?
-- Post in Teams what properties you came up with?

-### Activity 10 min
+### Activity
 - Pod activity.
 Look at your cards in your pod.
 What properties could you add to make your card flexible?
+What parts of your HTML / CSS should be static, and what parts should users be able to enter as a property in order to change via a variable?
+- When I say flexible I mean, how could we allow someone to leverage `<my-card></my-card>` in a similar way to polaris-chip in order to produce your cards each time.
+If you have a poke-card.
+Then something like `<poke-card source="https://address.com/image" name="Charmander"></poke-card>`
 - Are there any 'active' or visual 'state' driven capabilities to your card?
 - Are there any areas that could be HTML in nature?
+If so, research what a `<slot>` tag is and how we can use it for the description (for example).

-## 4.3 / Homework
+## 4.3 in-class / Homework

 Now it's your turn:

 - Apply your CSS / HTML of a card to the my-card element
 - Ignore the card modifying JS for now; we're just trying to get our card visually there
 - Try to add your properties into the element so that you can change the variables to make instances of your card
-  - You should have at least 2-4 properties that I can think of at a glance
+  - **You should have at least 2-4 properties that I can think of at a glance**
 - Create 5 implementations of this in the demo / index.html area (meaning 5 different implementations of `<my-card>` using attributes)
+- Get your code back up on github (meaning you commit it locally after making changes, then `git push` to get it back on github
 - Run through the lit tutorial - https://lit.dev/tutorials/intro-to-lit/ to help **MAKE SURE IT IS USING JS AND NOT TS**

 ## Submission